Associated Groups are listed in alphabetical order

-Typically, public lectures organised by CES have been hosted at the ACC&C. Currently, the President of the CES, Rev'd Dr Thorwald Lorenzen, is a member of the ACC&C Council and the Rt Rev. Dr George Browning, Chair of the CES, is on the Board of the ACC&C and has been seminal in its foundation.
+Typically, public lectures organised by CES have been hosted at the ACC&C. Currently, the President of the CES is Professor John Warhurst AO and the Rt Rev. Dr George Browning, Chair of the CES, is an Ambassador of the ACC&C and has been seminal in its foundation.
 The Executive Director of the ACC&C was, in 2014, appointed as a member of the committee of the CES.
 There is significant overlap in the vision and aspirations of both CES and the ACC&C. Both entities focus on the common good and associated concerns for wisdom, social justice and Christian engagement with the issues of the day.

 Over the years, CES has conducted many successful forums on a range of social justice issues that have gained the interest of committed people in the Canberra region.
 The objectives of CES are to strengthen social justice and ethical structures in Australia, to promote social justice as a core Christian value and to further public education on current social justice issues and the Christian perspective on them.
 Central to CES's idea of an ethical society is the idea of common good.
 In turn, the idea of common good springs from the Christian theological position that this is a relational world under God and that the life of any part is to be seen in the context of the wellbeing of the whole.